spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil fix_liquid_out_of_bounds()

-Removes all liquid that is about to go out of bounds, which crashes the game.
+Removes all liquid that is about to go out of bounds, this would normally crash the game, but playlunky/overlunky patch this bug.
+The patch however does not destroy the liquids that fall pass the level bounds, so you may still want to use this function if you spawn a lot of liquid that may fall out of the level

 ### game_position